14 Filipino Classic and Neo-Classical paintings, a must on your bucket list

 “Filipino Struggles Through History”

-The grand mural paintings “Filipino Struggles Through History” is a National Treasure.
+The grand mural painting “Filipino Struggles Through History” is a National Treasure.
 Manila Mayor Antonio Villegas commissioned it in 1964.
-The seven panels of mural paintings are divided into 10 sections.
+The seven panels of mural paintings are divided into ten sections.

 History of Manila

 Originally titled “Kasaysayan ng Maynila,” it is the most recognized cultural Filipino painting because of its fluidity and color.
 It reflects the most artistic interpretation of Philippine history, customs, and traditions.